 Is it a classic?
 Will it be?
 Should it be?

-And I guess all of this had me pondering the MG6 when I found myself scanning the classifieds at them.
-Retail dealers cars have now dipped below £2k, while auction examples, most often with dead diesels under the bonnet can be had for less than a grand.
+And I guess all of this had me pondering the MG6 when I found myself scanning through the classifieds for them.
+Retail dealers’ cars have now dipped below £2k, while auction examples, most often with dead diesels under the bonnet, can be had for less than a grand.
 So, they are heading for the bottom of the pool now – and quite rapidly, too.
-So the question is when will people start talking about the MG6 is a classic car?
+So the question is when will people start talking about the MG6 as a classic car?

 Probably some time away yet, because one of the things I’ve found is that having an interesting backstory does not take a car down the road to classicdom.
 Maybe it should.
 But it doesn’t.
 What it does do, though, is make them interesting to people like you an me.